abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 console.log(expressions); // ["🤣", "🥳", "😡", empty × 9996, "humanExp", totalEmoji: 3]
 ```

-In the log we can see `empty x 9996` since we have added a value at position 9999 js engine left the remaining empty positioned value
+In the log, we can see `empty x 9996` since we have added value at position 9999 js engine left the remaining empty positioned value
 :::

 #### 🔸 Array.spice